 How Often Should You Rotate Your Tires?

 Consult your owner’s manual for specific requirements, but as a general rule you should look to rotate your tires every 5,000-7,000 miles, or every 6 months–preferably timed so you’re rotating them before winter when you need the grip the most.
+If you’re tight on money and looking to save on car maintenance expenses, check out our newest protection plan—EnduranceAdvantage™.
+Not only do you save thousands on auto repairs but you also gain maintenance coverage plus everyday driving perks.
+Save up to $35 towards your next tire rotation and keep money in your pocket this season.

 Neglecting to properly rotate your tires leaves them more vulnerable to a sudden blowout or flat tire due to a road hazard.
 Luckily for you, Endurance Elite provides up to $125 cover the costs for two tires per contract.